 What’s Targeted Therapy?

-Targeted therapy is a treatment that doctors may use to fight cancerous tumors.
+Targeted therapy may be used by doctors when treating cancerous tumors.
 Specifically, medications that can pinpoint and target cancerous cells and then stop them from growing and spreading.
 As researchers continue to discover more about gene and protein changes and their relation to the development of tumors, they fight to reduce the harmful side-effects that can sometimes come with other cancer treatments.

 Procedures such as chemotherapy and radiation generally have extreme side-effects due to the medication attacking both diseased and healthy cells versus targeted therapies that only attack specific cells.